Manuals

 In order to switch between analog XLR and AES3 output for a pair, go to the XLR OUTPUT submenu.

-Subscribe without Dante Controlle
+Subscribe without Dante Controller

 KLANG:quelle XDM allows direct subscription to Dante transmitters without requiring Dante Controller.